 Uber CEO's Letter To DC City Council

-The high level on UberDC is that our customers in the District, in shocking solidarity in email and social networks have made their voices heard about the value and quality of the Uber transportation alternative.
+The high level on UberDC is that our riders in the District, in shocking solidarity in email and social networks have made their voices heard about the value and quality of the Uber transportation alternative.
 Reliable service that’s prompt and doesn’t discriminate.
 Convenience that makes getting around DC a breeze without cash changing hands.
 Coverage that doesn’t leave you stranded late at night.
 Our driver-partners provide this service because they take pride in their work, and because they believe in making DC a great place to live and to get around in.
 When the Council fixes Uber’s prices, it stands against these basic benefits going to the average constituent – that for some reason only the rich can get them.

 think that is a noble cause.
 It is because of this that we do not understand how a price floor that sets our minimum price at 5 times the taxi minimum is helpful.
 Why would you want to make a great transportation option only accessible to the rich and well-heeled?
 Why would you so clearly put a special interest ahead of the interests of those who elected you?
 The district’s residents showed their severe displeasure that their elected officials would consider such an action.
 The nation’s eyes are watching to see what DC’s elected officials stand for.

 And how about the drivers?
 Uber has created hundreds of driver jobs in the District.
 Those hundreds of jobs created since our launch last December are on their way to being thousands of jobs.
 Jobs that the District needs, and jobs that require high performance where drivers do far better because of great prices driven by Uber’s logistics technologies.
 Why protect one small business owner at the severe expense of another?
 Our driver-partners talk about the Uber opportunity in terms of their own American dreams.
 If you want to see for yourself, take an Uber for a spin and ask them.
 Our regular riders do all the time, and that’s part of where their passion comes from.